Umami Pot

 Step 3

-Remove the otoshi-buta, then add soy sauce and continue to simmer for 5 minutes, occasionally flipping the taro.
+Remove the otoshi-buta, then add soy sauce.
+Continue simmering, uncovered, for 5 minutes over medium-low heat, occasionally turning the taro.

 satoimo no nikorogashi_instruction-4